OBigVee/simple_shell/README.md

 # simple shell
-simple shell command writting in C-lang
+A simple shell command written in C-lang